How Long Does It Take to Get an MBA?

 Note that every program may approach the application process differently.
 For example, some schools may require you to pay an application fee, while others don't.
 Some programs may ask you to provide your standardized graduate testing scores, while other MBAs do not require the GMAT — or Graduate Management Admission Test.

-Once you receive the financial award letter and college acceptance you've been waiting for, you can enroll in the program and get to work.
 Your academic advisor can help you create a course plan that makes the most sense for you.
 If you're earning your MBA online, you might sign into your virtual classroom and get acquainted with how online classes work, too.

 When searching for an MBA program that fits your life, take a good look at the degree's curriculum and learn more about the assignments you'll be working on.
 Will you be writing papers, or are you going to be learning skills and performing the same kind of work you'd be doing in the workforce?

-"While the exercises are academic, their application is absolutely based on actual scenarios in industry, and the resulting work products are measured against industry standards," Gallion said.
-"The new program is more centered around creating the kinds of deliverables, including analyses and reports, that will be expected from an MBA in real-world practice."
+"While the exercises are academic, their application is absolutely based on actual scenarios in industry, and the resulting work products are measured against industry standards," Gallion said. "(The) program is more centered around creating the kinds of deliverables, including analyses and reports, that will be expected from an MBA in real-world practice."

-Translation: If the type of work that you'd do in an MBA program like SNHU's appeals to you, then you might not think of your program as "hard," but more like "necessary" to what the business world is expecting.
+Translation: If the type of work you'd do in an MBA program like SNHU's appeals to you, then you might not think of your program as "hard," but more like "necessary" to what the business world is expecting.

 Commonly referred to as scenario-based learning, these opportunities can give you a feel for what to expect as an MBA employee.
 That way, you're not in for surprises on your first day of work.